 To make watercolor coloring pages, cut down sheets of 9×12 Canson watercolor paper and run them through a laser printer.
 This paper is thicker and won’t go through all laser printers without jamming.
 If you don’t have a laser printer or your printer can’t handle it, head to a local copy shop!

 Alright, now let’s get to the spring coloring pages!

 Spring Coloring Pages Printables

 These images are just low resolution previews.
-Please don’t try to print and color them – they’ll look terrible!
-Look after the previews for download information.
+Please don’t try to print and color them – they’ll look terrible.

 Cute bird on a branch with flowers

 Blooming flowers and a dancing fairy